jbampton/jbampton/README.md

 ## Feb 20th, 2026

-Just enjoyed reading the section on chess from [Around the World in 80 Games: A mathematician unlocks the secrets of the greatest games](https://www.amazon.com.au/Around-World-80-Games-mathematician-ebook/dp/B0BY85GH3Z).
+- Just enjoyed reading the section on chess from [Around the World in 80 Games: A mathematician unlocks the secrets of the greatest games](https://www.amazon.com.au/Around-World-80-Games-mathematician-ebook/dp/B0BY85GH3Z).
 Author and mathematican [Marcus du Sautoy](https://en.wikipedia.org/wiki/Marcus_du_Sautoy) gave an interesting account of the history of chess and its origins over 8.5 pages with a mathematical perspective.
+- Recommenced working on [Mindful Mixed Puzzles: Over 600 puzzles](https://lakepress.com.au/products/mindful-600-puzzles-mixed-puzzles-pastel-green).
+This fantastic ring bound book has 8 types of puzzles and so far I have only worked on two types of puzzles: the Word Square and the Word Chain.

 ## 2026